-When you upgrade to a different Capital One card, your current APR and credit limit will remain the same unless it states otherwise in your upgrade offer.
+When you upgrade to a different Capital One card, your current APR and credit limit will remain the same unless it’s stated otherwise in your upgrade offer.
 Your card number will remain unchanged as well, but your CVV and expiration date will change, so you will need to update any automatic payments.
 You should receive the new card within 7 to 10 business days.

 There is currently no official limit to how many Chase cards you can have.
-There used to be a rule according to which you couldn’t obtain a Chase-branded credit card if you’ve opened five or more credit card accounts — from any issuer — in the past 24 months, including co-branded cards such as those affiliated with airlines or hotel chains.
-In fact, Chase is credited with not only popularizing this so-called 5/24 rule, but actually creating it.… read full answer
+There used to be a rule according to which you couldn’t obtain a Chase-branded credit card if you had opened five or more credit card accounts — from any issuer — in the past 24 months.
+But according to Chase customer service, this rule no longer exists.… read full answer